Guards and pattern matching

 If we run this function in our REPL, we’ll see that we can call the

 Math.zero?(0) without errors.
-However, if we run this with any other number, it will explode with an error.
+However, if we run this with any other number, it will fail.

-It explodes with an error because elixir cannot find a function to run that matches the case where the argument is non-zero.
-We can write this function by defining a function version with an argument:
+The issue is that Elixir cannot find a function to run that matches the case where the argument is non-zero.
+We can write this function by defining a catch-all case:

 defmodule Math do def zero?(0), do: true def zero?(_) do false end # or, the one line version # def zero?(_), do: false end

-Now if we run the function in our terminal with either 0 or a non-zero number, we can see it does not explode, but instead returns a boolean value of false.
+Now if we run the function in our REPL with either 0 or a non-zero number, we can see it does not fail, but instead returns a boolean value of

 defmodule Math do def zero?(0), do: true def zero?(x) when x == "zero" do true end def zero?(_), do: false end

-Running this in the console and we’ll see that we get
+Running this in IEx and we’ll see that we get

 true when we pass in the string of